Boeing charge, deadline leave little margin for tanker error

-NEW YORK (Reuters) - Boeing Co (BA.N) said on Wednesday it is pressing ahead with building aerial refueling tankers while conducting flight tests, raising concerns about costs that may arise as Boeing races to deliver the planes on a tight deadline.
+NEW YORK, July 22 (Reuters) - Boeing Co said on Wednesday it is pressing ahead with building aerial refueling tankers while conducting flight tests, raising concerns about costs that may arise as Boeing races to deliver the planes on a tight deadline.

 The world’s biggest aircraft maker recently found problems with the fuel system of the KC-46 Pegasus tanker.
 Final go-ahead from the U.S. Air Force may not happen until April, leaving just 16 months before it must deliver the first 18 tankers, by August 2017.